skbt/personal-resume/content/post/using-naive-bayes-classifier-for-sentiment-analysis-of-movies/index.md

 shuffle_data.head(10)
 ```

 We get the following output which suggests that our data has been shuffled.
-We can now proceed to split the data.

 <table>
 <tr>